ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/switching_the_data_provider.md

 ### Changes to the "Product catalog" Content item

-The Product catalog's root nod ise set accordingly.
+The Product catalog's root node is set accordingly.

 ![](../../img/product_catalog.png)

 - For eContent, the root node is set to `2` by default, for content model it is `56` (in case the demo data is used).
-- The Location ID for the Product catalog can be set to a different value using the `--location-id parameter`.
+- The Location ID for the Product catalog can be set to a different value by using the `--location-id parameter`.

 ## Manual switching